ENTRETIEN / INTERVIEW

-Since many years Maike Aden has been presenting, investigating and teaching on all forms of artists' publications which include printed matter by artists (books, newspapers, magazines, postcards, catalogues, posters, photos, etc.) as well as multiples, videos, films and sound works.
+Since many years Maike Aden has been presenting, investigating and teaching on all forms of published works of art which include printed matter by artists (books, newspapers, magazines, postcards, catalogues, posters, photos, etc.) as well as sound works, videos, films and multiples.